-This manual defines a series of tests to characterize aspects of the performance or life behavior of batteries for 48 Volt Mild Hybrid Electric Vehicle (48V HEV) applications.
-Tests are defined based on the Vehicle Technologies Office targets for 48 V HEVs and it is anticipated that these tests may be generally useful for testing energy storage devices designed for this purpose.
+This manual defines a series of tests to characterize aspects of the performance or life behavior of batteries for 12 Volt Start/Stop (12V S/S) vehicle applications.
+Tests are defined based on the Vehicle Technologies Office targets for 12 V micro-hybrid vehicles and it is anticipated that these tests may be generally useful for testing energy storage devices designed for this purpose.
 The test procedures in this manual are directly applicable to complete battery systems.
 However, most of these test procedures can also be applied with scaling of the test profiles to those appropriate for cells or modules.
-Much of the rationale for the test procedures and analytical methodologies utilized in this manual evolved from the USABC Electric Vehicle Battery Test Procedure Manual (Reference 1), the PNGV Battery Test Manual (Reference 2), the FreedomCAR Battery Test Manual for Power-Assist Hybrid Electric Vehicles (Reference 3), the Battery Test Manual for Plug-In Hybrid Electric Vehicles (Reference 4), and the Battery Test Manual For 12 V Start/Stop Vehicles (Reference 5).
+Much of the rationale for the test procedures and analytical methodologies utilized in this manual evolved from the USABC Electric Vehicle Battery Test Procedure Manual (Reference 1), the PNGV Battery Test Manual (Reference 2), the FreedomCAR Battery Test Manual for Power-Assist Hybrid Electric Vehicles (Reference 4).
 Deviations from the test or analysis procedures defined in this manual must be approved by the USABC technical program manager.

-1.1 USABC Energy Storage Targets For 48 Volt Mild Hybrid Electric Vehicles
+1.1 USABC Energy Storage Targets For 12 Volt Start/Stop Vehicles

-The Department of Energy's Vehicle Technologies Office Energy Storage Targets for 48V HEVs are the primary driving force for the test procedures and methods defined in this manual.
+The Department of Energy's Vehicle Technologies Office Energy Storage Targets for 12 Volt Start/Stop Vehicles are the primary driving force for the test procedures and methods defined in this manual.
 These targets are outlined in Table 1.
+Note that two operating environments are covered, "Not under hood" and "Under hood," which impact operating and survival temperature ranges and system cost.
 Establishing or verifying battery performance in comparison to these targets is a principal objective of the test procedures and analysis methodologies defined in this manual.

 Table 1.
-USABC Energy Storage System Performance Targets For 48V Mild Hybrid Electric Vehicles
+USABC Energy Storage System Performance Targets for 12 Volt Start/Stop Vehicles.